ejfox/website/content/blog/md/nypd-ccrb-complaint-clusters.md

 RETURN officer
 ```

-Which sets properties for 4,768 rows.
+Now we've marked **4,768** of New York's ~36,000 (13%) finest as having a substantiated complaint in the last 10 years.

-Let's NOT do the same thing for OfficersInvolved - because that file contains officers who were merely witnesses to substantiated complaints.
+Let's NOT do the same thing for OfficersInvolved - because that file contains officers who were merely witnesses to substantiated complaints, and we don't want to accidentally label a witness to a substantiated case.

 ### Creating officer labels

 Now we need to set labels for our nodes depending on whether they have ever had a complaint substantiated.
-We don't want to label nodes with names for any officers who have complaints but have never had any substantiated.
+We don't want to label nodes with names for any officers who may have complaints but have never had any substantiated.
+I have been told that lawyers think this is a good idea.

 First we set every officer label to their unique ID
 ```cypher